USEPA/CMAQ/CCTM/docs/Developer_Manual/CMAQ_Dev_Manual.md

 Version Numbers
 =================================

-(review and edit!)
+(review and edit this entire section!)

-Final Release Version
+Release Version
 ---------------------
 CMAQ will have a number versioning system for release version, using major, minor, and sub-minor increments.
-For example, 5.02  In this case, the first digit (major version), second digit (minor version), and third digit (patch version) ( refers to an official final release version.
+For example, 5.02  In this case, the first digit (major version), second digit (minor version), and third digit (patch version) ( refers to an stable release version.

 Development Version
 ---------------------